-Close any open file handles associated with a named file, but do not invalidate any image spec information or pixels associated with the files.
+Close any open file handles associated with a named file (UTF-8 encoded), but do not invalidate any image spec information or pixels associated with the files.
 A client might do this in order to release OS file handle resources, or to make it safe for other processes to modify image files on disk.